blender/blender/doc/python_api/rst/bge.types.rst

    Sound Actuator.

-   The :data:`startSound`, :data:`pauseSound` and :data:`stopSound` do not requirethe actuator to be activated - they act instantly provided that the actuator has been activated once at least.
+   The :data:`startSound`, :data:`pauseSound` and :data:`stopSound` do not require the actuator to be activated - they act instantly provided that the actuator has been activated once at least.

-   .. attribute:: fileName

-      The filename of the sound this actuator plays.

-      :type: string

    .. attribute:: volume